-Jack Smith is a fiction writer with short story publications in North American Review, Texas Review, Southern Review, Night Train, X-Connect, In Posse Review, and others.
-His novel Hog to Hog won the George Garrett Fiction Prize and was published by Texas Review Press in 2008.
-His second novel, Icon, was published in 2014 by Serving House Books.
-His third novel, Being, is scheduled to be published by the same press in April, 2016.
+Jack Smith is a fiction writer with short story publications in NORTH AMERICAN REVIEW, TEXAS REVIEW, SOUTHERN REVIEW, NIGHT TRAIN, and others.
+His novel HOG TO HOG won the George Garrett Fiction Prize and was published by Texas Review Press in 2008.
+He has published three other novels: ICON, BEING, AND MISS MANNERS FOR WAR CRIMINALS, all published by Serving House Books.

-He served as fiction editor for 25 years for The Green Hills Literary Lantern, published by Truman State University Press.
+He served as fiction editor for 25 years for THE GREEN HILLS LITERARY LANTERN.